nikhathfirdose1/nikhathfirdose1/README.md

 ### About Me

-- 3+ years of software engineering experience with Java, Spring Boot, and PostgreSQL
+- 3 years of software engineering experience with Java, Python, React, and PostgreSQL
 - Built and deployed production-grade APIs on AWS with CI/CD and observability tooling
 - Focused on secure, scalable, and maintainable backend systems
-- Exploring distributed systems, Kafka, and system-level tooling in Go
+- Exploring distributed systems and system-level tooling in Go
-- MS in Computer Software Engineering @ San Jose State University, specializing in Distributed Systems
+- MS in Software Engineering @ San Jose State University, specializing in Distributed Systems

 ---